This article addresses:

 - Dead Proxies

-NOTE: There is a difference between the proxies actually being completely dead (not loading any websites at all), and the proxies being blocked by a particular website, but not ‘dead’.
+Please note, that there is a difference between the proxies actually being completely dead (not loading ANY websites), and the proxies being blocked by a particular website, but not ‘dead’.

 Steps to diagnose proxy issues:

 1. Is your PC/Device IP authorized in the proxy dashboard?

 This can be checked following this article: How to Authorize your Proxies

 If your IP is authorized and you’ve waited for about 5 to 1 minutes for authorization to complete, then continue to step 2.

 2. Are all proxies loaded into your account?

 If yes, then proceed to step 3.

 If no, then we may be temporarily out of stock of the locations that you selected.
 In this case, you may either wait 48 hours and we may get more proxy stock in, or you can change your locations to mixed in the Location Preferences tab in the proxy dashboard, and your proxies will all load in within 5-10 minutes.